County Wicklow

 County Wicklow (/'wɪklo:/ WIK-loh; Contae Chill Mhantáin [ˈkɔn̪ˠt̪ˠeː ˌçiːl̠ʲ ˈwan̪ˠt̪ˠaːnʲ]) is a county in Ireland.
 The last of the traditional 32 counties, having been formed as late as 1606, it is part of the Eastern and Midland Region and the province of Leinster.
 It is bordered by the Irish Sea to the east and the counties of Wexford to the south, Carlow to the southwest, Kildare to the west, and South Dublin and Dún Laoghaire–Rathdown to the north.

 Wicklow is named after its county town of Wicklow, which derives from the name Víkingaló (Old Norse for "Vikings' Meadow").
 Wicklow County Council is the local authority for the county, which had a population of 155,258 at the 2022 census.
-Colloquially known as the "Garden of Ireland" for its scenery—which includes extensive woodlands, nature trails, beaches, and ancient ruins while allowing for a multitude of walking, hiking, and climbing options—it is the 17th largest of Ireland's 32 counties by area and the 15th largest by population.
+Colloquially known as the "Garden of Ireland" for its scenery—which includes extensive woodlands, nature trails, beaches, and ancient ruins while allowing for a multitude of walking, hiking, and climbing options—it is the 17th largest of Ireland's 32 counties by area and the 16th largest by population.
 It is also the fourth largest of Leinster's 12 counties by size and the fifth largest in terms of population.

 History

+Missions and monasteries

+During the 5th century Saint Palladius, a bishop from Britain or Gaul was sent to 'the Irish believing in Christ.'
+He and his companions landed at Wicklow harbour in the year 431 AD.
+Palladius founded three ancient churches at Donard, Tigroney and Colbinstown.
+Along with him came two clerics named St. Sylvester and Solonius who died and were buried at Donard.
+The local tribe in the area were called Cualann and their chief, a man named Naithi was opposed to these Christian missionaries.
+Despite this hostility however Palladius seems to have gained support elsewhere as he was able to erect those three churches in the Wicklow area.
+After a rather unsuccessful stay in the county St. Palladius departed Ireland and journeyed to Scotland.

+A large number of early Irish saints male and female founded churches, monasteries and convents in Wicklow.
+Among them were St. Kevin, St. Dagan, St. Ernan, St. Credan, St. Baotan and the holy women St. Cainnear, St. Ceoltigherna, St. Fledh, St. Tartinna, St. Coine and St. Croine.
+The ancient monastery of Glendalough is located in the county.